congto/ktos-108/Lab_08_Docker_Use_Basics.md

 echo "Hello World!" > index.html
 python3 -m http.server 8000
 ```
-open a browser on your local machine and point it to http://192.168.56.10:8000 (or http://localhost:8000 on your laptop) or to the public IP or domain name of the machine running Docker (controller or compute node)
+open a browser on your local machine and point it to http://192.168.56.10:8000 (or http://localhost:8000 on your laptop) or to the public IP or domain name of the machine running Docker (or compute node): http://compute{student#}.cloudsushi.io

 3) Let's get our web pages from the local system disk rather than creating it
 First, create a file to serve in the local directory with a new comment, such as: